oohlaf/dotsecrets/README.rst

 Its syntax is as follows:
 .. code::
-   !Template
+   !Filter
-   type: mutt
+   name: mutt
    secrets:
      password_1: s3cr3t
      question: h1dd3n 4g3nd4
-   --!Template
+   --!Filter
-   type: irssi
+   name: irssi
    secrets:
      nick: myname
      password: mypass

-This configuration file contains two templates named mutt and irssi.
-Each template contains one or more secrets.
+This configuration file contains two filters named mutt and irssi.
+Each filter contains one or more secrets.
 These secrets are used to filter the files in the Git repository.

 Linking filters and secrets